EMILIE LORING PERSONAL BIO

 Where to Buy: Currently the only title available digitally is her first published story, The Trail of Conflict which can be downloaded for free on Kindle.
 You can find her books at used book stores or online resalers.

 Have you read an Emilie Loring book?
 What’s your personal favorite?
-Let me know in the comments!If you enjoyed this article, please help us spread the word!
-Share with your friends or save to Pinterest to read later.
+Let me know in the comments!Pin this article to read later!
+And make sure to follow us on Pinterest.